Shanfan/story-collection/snail-cricket/script.md

 **Panel Group**

-1. S: Er...
+1. S: Um...
 2. C: What?
 3. S: Don't look now, but we're being photographed.
-    C: Umm...kay.
+    C: Okay.
 Is she getting my good side?
-4. S: I've told you hundred times, you are perfectly symmetrical.
+4. S: You are perfectly symmetrical.
     C: Right, right.
 If you say so.
     S: I do.
-5. C: Well.
-It's a pity that this is the spot we are being recorded.
+5. C: What a pity that this is the spot we are recorded.
 6. S: What do you mean?

 ### ch3_sn02_pn00